deislabs/mystikos/doc/dev-jumpstart.md

 * The `scripts` folder contains several helper scripts for using Mystikos or integrating with the pipeline.

+Other directories include:

+* `alpine`: contains the Docker image used by some tests
+* `art`: contains graphical resources used in documentation
+* `asm`: contains assembly code
+* `crt`: contains Mystikos's addition to musl library
+* `doc`: contains documentations
+* `docker`: contains files to build Mystikos in a container
+* `ext2`: contains EXT2 file system implementation
+* `gcov`: contains gcov-based code coverage utilities
+* `host`: contains files used by the host launcher of Mystikos
+* `hostfs`: a file system primarily used for testing/debugging
+* `include`: contains Mystikos header files
+* `json`: a json parser implementation, primarily used to parse configuration file
+* `oe`: contains extension to OpenEnclave, exposing OE APIs through syscalls
+* `prereqs`: contains prerequisite such as Intel SGX driver and other required application packages
+* `utils`: contains various utility files

 ## Trying it out